Having a Healthy Pregnancy

 - Get a dental checkup early in your pregnancy to make sure your teeth and mouth are healthy.
 See your dentist if you have a problem.

-Your breasts will increase in size as your milk glands enlarge and the fatty tissue increases, causing breast firmness and tenderness in the first and last few months of pregnancy.
-Bluish veins might also appear as your blood supply increases.
-Your nipples will also darken, and a thick fluid called colostrum might leak from your breasts.
+Your breasts may increase in size as your milk glands enlarge and the fatty tissue increases.
+Your breasts are preparing to produce milk for your baby.
+Bluish veins might also appear as your blood supply in- creases.
+Your nipples will also darken and a thick fluid called colostrum might leak from your breasts.
 All of these breast changes are normal.

 - Choose cotton bras or those made from other natural fibers.